ansible/ansible/docs/docsite/rst/plugins/cache.rst

 You will also need to configure other settings specific to each plugin.
 Consult the individual plugin documentation or the Ansible :doc:`configuration <../config>` for more details.

-You can add a custom cache plugins by either dropping it into a ``cache_plugins`` directory adjacent to your play or inside a role or by putting it in one of the directory sources configured in :doc:`ansible.cfg <../config>`.
+A custom cache plugins is enabled by dropping it into a ``cache_plugins`` directory adjacent to your play, inside a role, or by putting it in one of the directory sources configured in :doc:`ansible.cfg <../config>`.

 .. _using_cache: